 Governors are responsible for the approval of the Online Safety Policy and for reviewing the effectiveness of the policy.
-This will be carried out by the ECM committee, who may delegate this to appropriate governors/staff, receiving regular information about Online Safety incidents and monitoring reports.
-A member of the Governing Body has taken on the role of Online Safety Governor.
+This will be carried out by the Local Governing Board, who may delegate this to appropriate governors/staff, receiving regular information about Online Safety incidents and monitoring reports.
+A member of the Governing Body has taken on the role of Online Safety Governor (Lead Governor for Safeguarding).
 The role of the Online Safety Governor will include:

-- Governor visits

-- Meetings as necessary with the designated Online Safety Co-ordinator

-- Monitoring of Online Safety incident logs

-- Reporting to the Full Governing Body
+- Governor visits - Meetings as necessary with the designated Online Safety Co-ordinator - Monitoring of Online Safety incident logs (through the use of CPOM) - Reporting to the Full Local Governing Board

-2.2 Headteacher and Senior Leaders
+2.2 Executive Headteacher and Senior Leaders

-- The Headteacher is responsible for ensuring the safety of members of the school community.
-The day to day responsibility for Online Safety will be delegated to the Online Safety Coordinator. - The Headteacher is responsible for ensuring that the Online Safety Coordinator and other relevant staff receive suitable CPD to enable them to carry out their Online Safety roles and to train other colleagues, as relevant. - The Headteacher is responsible for carrying out the internal Online Safety monitoring role.
-This is to provide a safety net and also support to those colleagues who take on important monitoring roles. - The Head teacher will receive monitoring reports from the Online Safety Co-ordinator. - The Head teacher and another member of the Senior Leadership Team/Senior Management Team are aware of the procedures to be followed in the event of a serious Online Safety allegation being made against a member of staff.
+- The Executive Headteacher is responsible for ensuring the safety of members of the school community.
+The day to day responsibility for Online Safety will be delegated to the Online Safety Co-ordinator. - The Executive Headteacher is responsible for ensuring that the Online Safety Coordinator and other relevant staff receive suitable CPD to enable them to carry out their Online Safety roles and to train other colleagues, as relevant. - The Executive Headteacher is responsible for carrying out the internal Online Safety monitoring role.
+This is to provide a safety net and also support to those colleagues who take on important monitoring roles. - The Executive Headteacher will receive monitoring reports from the Online Safety Coordinator.

+• The Executive Headteacher and another member of the Senior Leadership Team/Senior Management Team are aware of the procedures to be followed in the event of a serious Online Safety allegation being made against a member of staff.
 Refer to Allegations against Staff in the Safeguarding Policy.